chrisferrer/blog/_posts/2020/2020-02-19-Bluetooth-Headphones-A-Ranking.markdown

 I anxiously awaited this pair’s release, especially after how well-reviewed Sony’s WH-1000XM3 were.
 While they’re bulky, they look sleek in black with the copper accent.

 ### The Good
-**Noise canceling**
+#### Noise Canceling
-- The Best noise canceling among the lot.
+* The Best noise canceling among the lot.
 The Sony’s beat out the Jabra and Master Dynamic, but not by much.

-**Sound**
+#### Sound
-- Initially very flat and frankly boring.
+* Initially very flat and frankly boring.
 However, with the Sony Headphone app, you can add a lot more punch, and make them sound jaunty.

 ![Out of the Box](https://i.imgur.com/T4IXLIj.jpg)

 ### The Meh

-**Fit**
+#### Fit
-- The Sony’s are heavy and often sit weirdly in the ear.
+* The Sony’s are heavy and often sit weirdly in the ear.

-**Sound Stage**
+#### Sound Stage
-- Strange—often the music felt behind me, which gives a vertigo-esque experience.
+* Strange—often the music felt behind me, which gives a vertigo-esque experience.
-- More than once I thought my music was coming from my computer or my phone rather than the headphones.
+* More than once I thought my music was coming from my computer or my phone rather than the headphones.
 Nothing like the prospect of accidentally blaring System of a Down’s “Chop Suey!” in your open floor plan office to give you a mini-panic attack.

-**Battery life**
+#### Battery life
-- Claims to be 24 hours, but after about 6 hours of noise-canceling, while listening to music, they died while flying to the East Coast as I weathered a cacophony of babies crying.
+* Claims to be 24 hours, but after about 6 hours of noise-canceling, while listening to music, they died while flying to the East Coast as I weathered a cacophony of babies crying.

-**Case**
+#### Case
-- It’s huge and not pocket-friendly.
+* It’s huge and not pocket-friendly.
 Not a big deal as you can just keep it in your bag, but the case also gets easily scratched.

 ![Headphones and Case](https://i.imgur.com/7h6j2ki.jpg)